DinoLizer: Separating VAE and Diffusion Artifacts in Generative Inpainting Localization

-\paragraph{Localization Methods Using Transformers}
+\subsection{Localization Methods Using Transformers}

-Because Vision Transformers compute self-attention maps, they allow for encoding long-range dependencies and are ideal tools for object segmentation.
-As proposed by Segmenter~\cite{strudel21}, one popular approach is to adopt an encoder-decoder approach where the transformer plays the role of the encoder, and a linear mapping between the predicted mask and the different patch embeddings, followed by upsampling, plays the role of the decoder.
-The same methodology was also adopted by the DINOv2 ViT~\cite{dinov2} for image segmentation.
+Vision Transformers (ViTs) utilize self-attention mechanisms to capture long-range dependencies, making them highly effective for tasks such as object segmentation.
+Following the approach proposed by Segmenter~\cite{strudel21}, a common strategy involves an encoder-decoder architecture where the transformer serves as the encoder, and the decoder consists of a linear mapping between the predicted masks and patch embeddings, followed by upsampling.
+This methodology was similarly adopted by the DINOv2 ViT~\cite{dinov2} for image segmentation.

-Regarding Image Forgery Localization, and to the best of our knowledge, SparseViT~\cite{su25} is the only reference that proposes to use transformers for localization.
-To obtain a localization mask not focused only on the semantic content (several traces of the generation process, such as the VAE, are independent of the image semantics), the authors enforce sparse self-attention maps by training on disjoint subsampled subsets of patches.
+Regarding image forgery localization, SparseViT~\cite{su25} and DINOv3-IML~\cite{dinov3} are, to the best of our knowledge, the only works that utilize transformers for this purpose.
+SparseViT~\cite{su25} is trained on disjoint subsampled subsets of patches to enforce sparse self-attention maps; this prevents the model from focusing solely on semantic content, as many generation traces (e.g., VAE artifacts) are independent of image semantics.

-\paragraph{Semantic and VAE bias removal}
+\subsection{Semantic and VAE bias removal}